TABLE OF CONTENTS

 (5) If the Supervisor/Senior CE determines that the case does not warrant an IH referral after receiving the SOAF and file from the CE, the Supervisor/Senior CE returns the SOAF and case file to the CE with instructions to pursue further exposure development.

 (c) After 30 days has passed with no response from the claimant, the CE prepares a second letter to the claimant (accompanied by a copy of the initial letter), advising that following the initial letter, no additional information has been received.
 The CE advises that an additional period of 30 days will be granted for the submission of requested information, and if the information is not received a decision will be issued.
-The CE enters code DO (TD) - Development of Toxic Exposure into ECMS with a status effective date the date of the second letter.

 (d) The CE notifies the MS via email that the requested information has not been received, places a copy of the sent email in the case file.

-(f) If the claimant submits relevant exposure data in response to the CE’s request, it must be reviewed to determine if it is of sufficient probative value to request an IH referral or return to the DMC.
+(f) If the claimant submits relevant exposure data in response to the CE’s request, it must be reviewed to determine if it is of sufficient probative value to request an IH referral or return to the CMC.
 If the CE determines that there is insufficient evidence to warrant an IH referral, a decision can be issued.
-If the CE determines that the new information is sufficiently comprehensive to obviate the need for IH review, referral to the DMC can be completed.
+If the CE determines that the new information is sufficiently comprehensive to obviate the need for IH review, referral to the CMC can be completed.

 f.
 Complex Referrals.
 Some referrals to NO will be so complex as to require IH and medical or possibly toxicology review.
 In these instances, the NO Medical Director and/or the NO Toxicologist may also review the case materials/case file to assist in addressing the CE’s inquiry.
 The proper specialist will be determined by an MHSU specialist at NO upon review of the query and/or case file materials.
 The NO Medical Director and/or Toxicologist will provide expert opinions in such cases where a review is necessary by more than one specialist at the same time.